Snapr/android-fx/README.md

 Stickers
 ----------------------

 The stickers used within the library are specified in a single 'sticker pack'.
 The sticker pack is loaded from the application 'assets' folder at runtime.
 The sticker pack uses a single json file (sticker-pack.json) to define all of its stickers.
 Stickers are defined by a single image and thumbnail.
-Each sticker has an id called a slug.
+Each sticker has an id called a 'slug'.
 Stickers live in the 'assets' folder in the sticker pack.
-Sticker thumbnails live in the 'assets/thumbs' folder with filename format: slug@2x.png
+Sticker thumbnails live in the 'assets/thumbs' folder with filename format: `slug@2x.png`

 Defining Filters and Stickers